ddebenedittis/anymal_c_simple_description/README.md

     ros2 launch anymal_c_simple_description standalone.launch.py

+The `robot_model` exec_depend is necessary to find the config file containing the parameters of the controllers implemented in https://github.com/ddebenedittis/control_quadrupeds_soft_contacts.
+The `$(find robot_control)/...` in the `gazebo.xacro` file or the whole `gazebo.xacro` file can be removed if unnecessary.

 ### Launch files

 * **`standalone.launch`:** A standalone launch file that starts RViz and a joint state publisher gui to debug the description.